Colorado police officers dragged by stolen vehicle suspect

 The Englewood cops approached the car just before 10:30 a.m. at an apartment complex in the 1400 block of East Girard Place.

-As they got near, the 22-year-old male driver struck the officers with the vehicle and dragged them.
-He was shot during the incident.
+As they got near, the 22-year-old male driver struck the officers with the vehicle and dragged them, police said.
+He was shot during the incident and pronounced dead at a hospital.

+The officers were taken to a hospital with non-life threatening injuries.
+Police body-camera footage will not be released until all the cops involved are interviewed, authorities said.

 CLICK HERE TO GET THE FOX NEWS APP